truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 ## Application Install and Edit Screens

-Each application has an installation wizard with settings that application uses or needs to deploy the application container.
+Each application has an installation wizard with settings that the application uses or needs to deploy the application container.
 The edit screen opens the same installation wizard, but some settings might not be editable.

 **Install** on the application widget on the **Discover** screen opens the application information screen for that application.